Teddy Bear Making for Beginners Kit (with safety eyes & safety joints)

 - Bear Making For Beginners (Charlie) Instruction Booklet & Teddy Bear Pattern

-- 50cm x 50cm piece of German Helmbold Mohair – Amber on Brown (the bear next to the kit in the photo has been made from this mohair)
+- 50cm x 50cm piece of German Helmbold Mohair – Amber on Brown

 - 100m reel of DMC Cotton Sewing Thread